-There is no doubt we live at a time when despair runs rampant along with a prevailing sense of chagrin, following last years’ dramatic world events.
+In today’s society, there is no doubt we are experiencing a time when despair runs rampant along with a prevailing sense of chagrin, following last years’ dramatic world events.

 Unease and fear seem to be common denominators on all sides, and unsurprisingly the fear, as in so many other times in history, comes from the Other, shaped in many guises.

 In light of Donald Trump’s infamous cry for building a wall at the Mexican border along with his ‘Muslim ban’, Saqi Books responded with what it does best – a piece of work representing a compendium of art, literature, comedy and more, Don’t Panic I’m Islamic: Words and Pictures on How to Stop Worrying and Learn to Love the Alien Next Door.
 The book was published in partnership with Arts Council England and the Arab British Centre.

 To celebrate this brave undertaking, the Festival of Ideas hosted prize-winning comedians Omar Hamdi and Esther Manito, along with the playwright Hassan Adultazzak – all due contributors to the above book – for a stand-up comedy extravaganza at the Waterstones.
 Bidisha, journalist, broadcaster and film-maker, as well as a contributor to Don’t Panic I’m Islamic herself, chaired the lively evening.